 The second-generation Volkswagen Amarok, due in 2022, is expected to be manufactured at the Ford Silverton factory in South Africa for European customers.

 Currently being developed by Ford Australia, the new vehicles will be based on the next-gen Ford Ranger and will be the first of a new range of collaborative vehicles developed under the Ford-Volkswagen alliance.

-Launched in 2011, the Volkswagen Amarok is VW’s first attempt at a one-tonne, 4×4 pickup truck (the VW Taro of the 1980’s and 1990’s was a rebadged Toyota Hilux).
-It was a very costly development as there was very little crossover with other products, and the limited market availability (the Amarok isn’t sold in either of the two largest one-tonne pickup markets, Thailand or the US) meant that Volkswagen was struggled to recuperate the costs.
+Launched in 2011, the Amarok is Volkswagen’s first attempt at a one-tonne, 4×4 pickup truck (the Volkswagen Taro of the 1980s and 1990s was a rebadged Toyota Hilux).
+It was a very costly development as there was very little crossover with other products, and the limited market availability (the Amarok isn’t sold in either of the two largest one-tonne pickup markets, Thailand or the US) meant that Volkswagen has struggled to recuperate the costs.

-The question that everyone will be asking is ‘what engine will it have?’ and the answer is, ‘we’re not quite sure’!
-As far as we’re aware, the collaboration between Ford and VW only goes as far as the chassis, and therefore its likely Volkswagen will continue to use its own range of engines and transmissions.
+The question that everyone will be asking is ‘what engine will it have?’ and the answer is, we’re not quite sure.
+As far as we’re aware, the collaboration between Ford and Volkswagen only goes as far as the chassis, and therefore it’s likely that Volkswagen will continue to use its own range of engines and transmissions.